 The food is delivered in distinctive wooden crates, and during busy periods, Aarstiderne delivers up to 40,000 such crates a week from its facilities at the manor Barritskov.
 This is also where the food arrives from producers and is packed into the crates for delivery.

 This business model has been a success at Aarstiderne.
 From 2013 to 2017, the company doubled its turnover without compromising on values such as quality, growth, and organic production.
-Caring for the environment and utilising natural resources fully is part of Aarstiderne's DNA, and the company continuously works to become better at caring for people and the environment, for example through carbon accounting.
+Caring for the environment and utilizing natural resources fully is part of Aarstiderne's DNA, and the company continuously works to become better at caring for people and the environment, for example through carbon accounting.

 Morten Hansen and Thomas Slott in front of the heart of the CO₂ system.